- An approximate school enrollment of 1,384 students in grades K-12.

 - A full slate of co-curricular sports and activities, plus free bus transportation for students who participate in after-school activities, encourages student involvement.

-- GED preparation and an adult diploma program are offered to adults residing in the District.
+- GED preparation and an adult diploma program are offered through IU5 to adults residing in the District.

 - Community services offered through the district include: the Intermediate Unit Early Intervention Preschool, GECAC Head Start, YMCA Pre-K Counts and YMCA before and after school child care, all located within Northwestern Elementary School.
 Springfield Elementary hosts a GECAC Pre-K Counts program on site.